leekurg/PopupKit/README.md

 press **Add package**.
 After that, you should complete the [integration](#integration-into-the-app).

 ## Known issues
+❌ Keyboard behavoiur within presented views\
 ❌ `NavigationStack` is not working inside a `cover`\
 ❌ `NavigationStack` is not working inside a dismissable `fullscreen`.
 Fullscreen with `DismissalScroll.none` is fine.\
-❌ User interactions with the underneath content is blocked during any `PopupKit`'s presentation. thanks to `iOS 18` hit\
-testing breaking changes.
+❌ User interactions with the underneath content is blocked during any `PopupKit`'s presentation. thanks to `iOS 18` hit testing breaking changes.

 ## Roadmap
 - [x] Notification
 - [x] Cover
 - [x] Fullscreen
-- [ ] Confirmation dialog
+- [x] Confirmation dialog
 - [ ] Fix [known issues](#known-issues)
 - [ ] Popup: customizable analogue to system alert with or without buttons
 - [ ] \(Optional) Push navigation: customizable system-like navigation stack.
 At least I'm going to give it a try 🙈.